Aquarium Design and Maintenance: A Comprehensive Guide

 The substrate is the material that covers the bottom of the aquarium.
 It can be gravel, sand, or a combination of both.
 The substrate provides a natural environment for the fish, and it also helps to anchor plants.
 When selecting a substrate, you should consider the type of fish you plan to keep, their behavior, and the plants you want to grow.

-See also Aquarium Design Studio: Creating a Unique and Beautiful Underwater World
+See also Aquarium Design Group: Creating a Beautiful and Healthy Aquarium

 Decorations